MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 \BeginKnitrBlock{onebox}<div class="onebox">**Computing a p-value for a two-sided test.**

-First compute the p-value for one tail of the distribution, then double that value to get the two-sided p-value.
+If your null distribution is symmetric, first compute the p-value for one tail of the distribution, then double that value to get the two-sided p-value.
-That's it!</div>\EndKnitrBlock{onebox}
+That's it!^[If the null distribution is not symmetric, then the computer will have to count the proportions in each tail separately, since the two tail proportions may differ.]</div>\EndKnitrBlock{onebox}

 \BeginKnitrBlock{example}<div class="example">Consider the situation of the medical consultant.
 Now that you know about one-sided and two-sided tests, which type of test do you think is more appropriate?